-I orginally got into the marketing field for 2 reasons.
-First, I am obessed with the question of why.
+I originally got into the marketing field for 2 reasons.
+First, I am obsessed with the question of why.
 Why people do or don't do.
 Second, I love characters and stories.
 Had I not gone into marketing I would be the preverbal writer in the woods of Maine with her golden retriever, chamomile tea and organic gardens.

 Thankfully, it was early in my marketing studies that I came across Bryan Eisenberg and the concept of predictive persona modes for marketing.
 The why, the characters and the stories all came into one for me.
 It was like watching my favorite movie over and over again.

 To truly understand customer buying behavior and align your sales and marketing processes accordingly, a framework is critical to create predictive models of your target customer's buying processes.
 Only then does conversion optimization testing make any sense or have the expected ROI. (heck, only then do you even know where to start and what to test!)